hytechclub/web-102/Week04/README.md

 Create a Darth Vader soundboard: [SoundboardFollowAlongInstructions.md](SoundboardFollowAlongInstructions.md)

 ## Review Activity
-For this activity, the students will be split up into 3 teams (2 teams of 5, 1 team of 4).
+For this activity, the students will be split up into 3 teams.
 Each team will be given a whiteboard to fill out their answers.
+In a virtual setting, breakout rooms can be utilized.
+Teams should only be able to talk amongst themselves, and there can be one instructor per room checking answers.

-The instructors will pull up the [Review](./Review.pptx) powerpoint to display the review questions to the students (Note: the answers are displayed on the slides following the questions).
+The instructors will pull up the [Review PowerPoint](Review.pptx) to display the review questions to the students (Note: the answers are displayed on the slides following the questions).
 The students will have time to fill out an answer.
 After a certain amount of time, the instructors will count down and ask each of the teams to hold up their answers.
 Each team will get a point for every answer they get correctly.
 If anyone is talking outside of the time they have to discuss an answer, that team will be deducted a point.

-- Add more tricky questions to the review

 If there is a tie at the end of the round, the tie-breaker question will be used.

-The team with the highest amount of points gets candy at the end.
+The team with the highest amount of points wins.

 ## Individual Activity
 The students will update the Darth Vader soundboard by following the instructions in [SoundboardIndividualInstructions.md](SoundboardIndividualInstructions.md).